Shield Guard Home Inspections Performs Commercial Inspections

 We travel up to 3 hours for a commercial inspection!

-We provide commercial inspections for a wide range of clientele, from the small Restuarant or mom and pop store front, all the way up to big corporate multi-million-dollar investments.
+We provide commercial inspections for a wide range of clientele, from the small Restaurant or mom and pop storefront, all the way up to big corporate multi-million-dollar investments.

-We are a provide service provider and go to commercial inspection company for Sunoco.
+We are the service provider and go to the commercial inspection company for Sunoco, Lowe's and Home The Depot .